 And there are changes under the hood, from expanded input support for pen, touch and voice, and optimizations in gaming and security, and even promises of improved battery life thanks to improved system efficiency.
 Some lesser-used Windows 10 features are getting cut too from Windows 11 too.

-Let's look at some of the biggest changes coming to Windows 11.
+Let's look at some of the biggest changes that have arrived Windows 11.

 Windows 11 vs Windows 10: A design rebirth